Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trump raises taxes, China retaliates immediately

-On February 1, Mr. Trump announced tariffs on goods from Mexico, Canada, and China, forcing them to stop the flow of the addictive drug fentanyl, as well as forcing Mexico and Canada to stop the flow of illegal immigrants into the U.S. He later postponed tariffs on the two North American countries, but imposed them on China.
+On February 1, Mr. Trump announced tariffs on goods from Mexico, Canada, and China, forcing them to stop the flow of the addictive drug fentanyl, as well as forcing Mexico and Canada to stop the flow of illegal immigrants into the U.S. He then postponed tariffs on the two North American countries, but still imposed them on China.

 Source: https://thanhnien.vn/bi-my-ap-thue-trung-quoc-khoi-kien-len-wto-185250206071103265.htm